[Supervised by a doctor] How to improve fatty liver?

 ● Try switching from juice to tea

-● Reduce the amount and frequency of eating fatty foods and sweets
+● Reduce the amount and frequency of eating greasy foods and sweets

 The ideal meal would be a Japanese set meal with a main dish, side dish, and staple food